rdkcentral/aamp/test/l2test/README.md

 - If the test suite has any prerequisites, include a ***prerequisite.sh***.
 It specifies actions to be taken before starting a test run.

+- If the new test uses a new python package then it will need to be added into the requirements.txt